kyo1988/Kyo.github.io/_posts/2025-09-27-double-jeopardy-analysis-fail.md

 **Main Message**: Marketing teams must immediately abandon frequency-based loyalty programs and redirect all resources to penetration expansion strategies.

 **Supporting Logic**:
-1. **Penetration Drives Frequency**: The weak correlation (r=0.627) proves that penetration determines frequency, not the reverse
+1. **Penetration-First Strategy**: The weak correlation (r=0.627) is consistent with focusing on penetration first in this dataset
 2. **Loyalty Programs Are Ineffective**: Without strong penetration, frequency optimization yields minimal returns
 3. **Resource Misallocation**: Current loyalty investments should be redirected to reach expansion